Story at a glance

 Alongside Monde, the development of Toronto’s waterfront is well underway with projects ranging from apartment/condo buildings like Monde to flood protection areas and community parks.

-Completed in 2017, 3 Civic Plaza in downtown Surrey, British Columbia is actually a 52-story multi-use building designed by ZGF Architects, but it includes more than 300 residential suites as well as a Marriott hotel, Kwantlen Polytechnic University’s urban campus, a rooftop garden, a modern fitness center, and more.
+3 Civic Plaza in downtown Surrey, British Columbia is actually a 52-story multi-use building designed by ZGF Architects, but it includes more than 300 residential suites as well as a Marriott hotel, Kwantlen Polytechnic University’s urban campus, a rooftop garden, a modern fitness center, and more.
 The towering, useful building creates an example for sustainable living in Canada with inventive high-rise solutions.

 The building utilizes stack effect ventilation so each apartment has access to fresh air, hydronic heating and cooling systems, operable windows, blinds, and passive natural ventilation, all selected through intuitive design research.
 The residential suites start at 1050 square feet, and offer one to three bedrooms and living spaces in an open and adaptable floorplan.
 With premium, Energy Star-rated appliances and sophisticated climate control systems, the apartments are comfortable and sustainable at once.